sirpaulmcd/Software-Cheat-Sheets/Markdown/MarkdownBasics.md

 ---

-## Horizontal Rule Separators
+## Horizontal Separators
-A horizontal rule gives a visible line break.
-You can create one by putting three or more hypens, asterisks, or underscores (-, *, _).
+Horizontal separators can be created with hypens, asterisks, or underscores:

     ---
     ***